Ricky-Stevens/eng-rubrics/CONTRIBUTING.md

 1. Fork the repository
 2. Create a new branch: `rubric/[role-name]` (e.g., `rubric/staff-engineer`)
-3. Add your rubric in the `/rubrics` directory using the naming convention: `[role-name].md`
+3. Add your rubric as `/rubrics/[role-name].md` using the [template](rubrics/_TEMPLATE.md)
-4. Ensure your rubric meets all requirements above
-5. Submit a pull request with:
+4. Submit a pull request with:
    - A clear title: `Add rubric: [Role Name]`
    - A description explaining the framework alignment and target seniority levels
    - Any context on why this role needs a rubric

+PDF and DOCX versions are generated automatically when your PR is merged.

 ### For Improvements